-The Council also noted the discussions at the ISM on dissemination of statistics (reaffirmation of the principle that regional agencies were trustees rather than owners of statistical data, and the use of the WWW for data dissemination), conversion factors, the request from the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) for improved availability of data on catches of elasmobranchs and the work on eliminating discrepancies between agency databases.
+The Council also noted the discussions at the ISM on dissemination of statistics (reaffirmation of the principle that regional agencies were trustees rather than owners of statistical data, and the use of the WWW for data dissemination), conversion factors, the request from CITES for improved availability of data on catches of elasmobranchs and the work on eliminating discrepancies between agency databases.

-ii) Considerations for CWP 18th Session, Luxembourg, July 1999
+ii) Consideration for CWP 18th Session, Luxembourg, July 1999

-The Council noted the STACREC comments on the CWP-18 Provisional Agenda compiled by the ISM and agreed with STACREC that in addition to the agenda items for which NAFO had already been requested to make contributions, inter-agency data harmonization and elasmobranch statistics should also be the subject of inputs from NAFO.
+The Council noted the STACREC comments on the CWP-18 Provisional Agenda compiled by the ISM and agreed with STACREC that in addition to the agenda items for which NAFO had already been requested to make contributions, interagency data harmonization and elasmobranch statistics should also be the subject of inputs from NAFO.